-I am a licensed, board certified clinical psychologist and Director of Clinical Training & Full Professor at Adler University - Chicago; Clinical Assistant Professor, Department of Psychiatry at the University of Illinois at Chicago College of Medicine; Coordinator for the UIC Program in Religion, Spirituality & Mental Health, and an adjunct faculty member at the Spertus Institute for Jewish Learning and Leadership.
+I am a licensed, board certified clinical psychologist and Full Professor & Director of Clinical Training in the Department of Psychology at Adler University - Chicago; and Co-Founder of Orchard Wellness, LLC - a multispecialty group practice located in the Northshore.
+I was formerly Clinical Assistant Professor, Department of Psychiatry at the University of Illinois at Chicago College of Medicine; Co-Director for the UIC Program in Religion, Spirituality & Mental Health, and adjunct faculty member at the Spertus Institute for Jewish Learning and Leadership.

 I have been maintaining an independent psychoanalytic psychotherapy practice in the Loop and in the Skokie/Northshore area as well as Telehealth since 2011.
 In 2015 I completed a postgraduate certificate program in psychoanalytic psychotherapy from the Chicago Center for Psychoanalysis (CCP).
 I also occasionally provide expert clinical consultation in civil and criminal legal cases.

 From 2011 thru 2022 I was the Training Director for Hartgrove Hospital's Inpatient Unit for the therapy/advanced training program, where I supervised and mentored masters and doctoral students as they completed their year-long intermediate or advanced therapy training experiences.